 Global Oil and Gas Salary Survey Results

 SPE has been surveying its professional members since 1967 to benchmark global compensation trends in the oil and gas industry.
-The 2019 Salary Survey Highlights Report (pdf) is available to download for free.
-An article on the 2019 results will soon be published in the November 2019 issue of the Journal of Petroleum Technology magazine.
-The 2019 Salary Survey Report and data file are now available for purchase in the SPE Bookstore.
+The 2020 Salary Survey Highlights Report (pdf) is available to download for free.
+An article on the 2020 results will soon be published in the November 2020 issue of the Journal of Petroleum Technology.
+The 2020 Salary Survey Report and data file are available for purchase in the SPE Bookstore.

 Get the Full Report, Data File, or Archive of Highlights